A great customer experience is everything.

 - Profitable trade-in negotiations

 Repairs, reconditioning, and storage charges all add to the overall cost of a vehicle.
-Keeping these costs low means a higher profit margin on each car, so getting inventory through repair and clean-up as soon as feasible is critical.
+Keeping these costs low means a higher used car dealer profit margin, so getting inventory through repair and clean-up quickly is crucial.
+As you assess areas of improvement throughout the process, consider these points:

-- Identifying steps that the dealer could skip or shorten
+- Identify steps that you could skip or shorten

-- Exploring innovative technologies to help complete tasks more quickly and efficiently
+- Explore innovative tech that help complete tasks more efficiently

-- Determining whether expensive repairs will pay off
+- Determine whether expensive repairs will pay off